 International Max Planck Research School for Cell, Developmental and Systems Biology (IMPRS-CellDevoSys).
 Direct applications to group leaders are not accepted.
 The IMPRS-CellDevoSys is a world-leading PhD Program that integrates Biology, Physics, and Computational Biology and has a strong commitment to training the future leaders in science.
 We invite applicants from Cell and Developmental Biology, Computer Science, Computational Science, (Applied) Mathematics, and Physics.
 Applications are accepted only via the online web-based application system of the IMPRS-CellDevoSys.

-In addition to postdoc openings in individual research groups, the ELBE Postdoctoral Program offers fully funded Fellowships on a competitive basis.
+In addition to postdoc openings in individual research groups, the ELBE Postdoctoral Fellows Program offers fully funded fellowships on a competitive basis.
 We seek strong postdoctoral researchers with backgrounds in Computational Biology, Theoretical Physics, Biophysics, Bioinformatics, Computer Science, Applied Mathematics, or Cell and Developmental Biology and a strong interest to work in the cross-disciplinary environment of the CSBD.
-ELBE Fellows are independent and are affiliated with two research groups of their choice from different disciplines.
+ELBE Postdoctoral Fellows are independent and are affiliated with two research groups of their choice from different disciplines.
 The appointment is typically for two years with the possibility of a one-year extension to three years in total.
 Extensions beyond three years are not possible.

 To apply, please fill the online application form

 Please also arrange for two confidential letters of recommendation to be submitted online.

 Applications are considered by a scientific committee, which meets twice a year.
 The next application deadline is March 4, 2018.
 Applicants will be informed of the outcome soon after the committee meeting and invited for on-site interviews.
 Successful candidates should take up their positions within four months of final acceptance.